 This Is The Last Step

-When you’ve completed your content, simply choose which website you want it published to, choose a user, indicate whether it’s a post or page, and off it goes to your WordPress editor.
-Preceding that, however, Site Content will check for duplicate content before your post is published.
+When you’ve completed your content, simply choose which website you want to publish it to, select a user, indicate whether it’s a post or page, and off it goes to your WordPress editor.
+Site Content will check for duplicate content before your post is published.
 If no duplicate content is detected, you’ll be able to view your article within your website editor.
 You can then fine tune your post in terms of SEO, place additional affiliate links and banners, or add supplementary text.

-You can also use Site Content for taking notes or any task that requires you to write.
-Not only is it a writing platform, but a powerful editor and managing tool, that is constantly being updated to improve its features.
+You can also use Site Content for taking notes or any task that requires writing.
+It’s not only a writing platform, but a powerful editor and managing tool, that is constantly being updated to improve its features.
 Site Content really is the ultimate writing platform.
 Click here to watch an informative video that will walk you through how to use the various features.

 Which writing platform do you use?
 What features do you love?
-Please leave your questions and comments below.
+Let me know in the comments:)